JT4A/Spotify-Cards-Skin/README.md

 # Cards

-A small redesign made to use with [Spicetify](https://github.com/khanhas/spicetify-cli)
+A small redesign made to use with [Spicetify](https://github.com/khanhas/spicetify-cli), card backgrounds are added and some headers are removed.

 ## Screenshots